New Year’s Eve dinner ideas

 The best New Year's Eve dinner ideas

-This is a true dinner party classic, and we have plenty of wellington inspiration if you're planning to make one for New Year's Eve.
+This is a true celebratory classic, and we have plenty of wellington inspiration if you're planning to make one for New Year's Eve.
 There's the basic beef version, as well as twists such as pork, veggie, vegan and sausage in our ultimate wellington collection.
 And yes, the sausage version is essentially a giant sausage roll, a dish we'll always welcome with open arms.

 Silky pasta with fresh steamed shellfish makes a great meal for two, and is quick to make, so you'll have more time to enjoy yourself.
 Ask your fishmonger for advice on what's in season in December – expect clams, oysters and mussels – and pair your pasta with a wine, like a bright white with mineral notes to complement the seafood.